alejoalvarez/java/Java8/Method Reference/Method references.md

 # Java 8 Method References #

 In Java 8, the double colon (::) operator is called method refences.
-Rfer to the following examples:
+Refer to the following examples:

+They are a new feature of Java 8 that allows us to refer to the constructor methods through a functional interface, in other words, we can implement the functionality of an abstract method through the implementation of an already implemented method, assigning the implemented method to the abstract method.
+This can stand out a bit strange, especially because java was, until version 8, a too strict language.

 Anonymous class to print a list.